-Should You Run Before or After Eating?
+Should You Run Before or After Eating Dinner or Breakfast?

 To eat or not to eat—before or after running—that is the question.
 Few topics have been covered so extensively by running publications and there are plenty of scientific articles supporting both.
 Bottom line: your decision to follow either can't be based on "other people's experiences"; it's your choice to make.